Dolores Fonzi

 Dolores María Fonzi (born 19 July 1978) is an Argentine television, theatre and film actress.
 Several of her films have received critical acclaim such as Burnt Money (2000), Waiting for the Messiah (2000), Bottom of the Sea (2003), The Aura (2005), and Paulina (2015).

 In 2023, she marked her directorial debut with the comedy-drama Blondi.
-Her second film, the legal drama Belén, is competing for the Golden Shell at the 73rd San Sebastian International Film Festival.
+Her second film, the legal drama Belén, competed for the Golden Shell at the 73rd San Sebastian International Film Festival.

 Biography

 Dolores Fonzi was born in Buenos Aires, Argentina.
 After the separation of her parents, her mother, María del Rosario Cárrega, returned with her children to Adrogué, a city where Dolores and her brothers Tomás and Diego grew up.
 She studied acting at the school of Carlos Gandolfo.
 Her brother Tomás Fonzi is also an actor in Argentina.

 Career

 In 1996, when she was seventeen years old, Dolores Fonzi made her first television appearance in the series La nena.
 In 1998, Cris Morena chose her to play Clara Vázquez in Verano del '98 with her brother, who played Benjamín Vázquez.
 Thanks to this successful series and her character as a villain, she gained great popularity and success.
 At the end of 1999 she left Verano del '98 to be part of the cast of Marcelo Piñeyro's film Burnt Money, thereby landing her film debut with a role as a sex worker.
 She also appeared in Waiting for the Messiah.
-In 2001, she had great recognition by integrating the cast of El sodero de mi vida in Canal 13, where she played a girl with a slight mental retardation.
+In 2001, she had great recognition by integrating the cast of El sodero de mi vida in Canal 13, where she played a girl with a mild intellectual disability.
 Experimenting with Luis Ortega the tape Caja negra is born, where she acted and participated in the integral creation.
 She later acted in movies like Private Lives, Bottom of the Sea, The Aura, La mujer rota, Salamandra, El club de la muerte and El campo, for the latter she was nominated for the Silver Condor Awards for Best Actress.
 In 2003 she starred in the unitary series Disputas and in the adaptation of the play of John Ford, Lástima que sea una puta.
 The following year she starred with Mariano Martínez the terror unit, Sangre fría by Telefe.